MicrosoftDocs/connected-spaces/articles/communication-plan.md

 ## When and where to disclose

-Our research shows that shoppers respond well to an **FAQ on your website** as a point of disclosure.
+Our research shows that for Dynamics 365 Connected Store, shoppers respond well to an **FAQ on your website** as a point of disclosure.
 An online FAQ lets shoppers review the information whenever they choose and lets you answer shoppers’ questions and concerns in adequate detail to build trust and understanding.

 Making the content easily printable or providing it in a brochure format helps ensure that the content is accessible to people who may have limited internet access.
 It can also help store associates be better prepared to answer shopper questions.

-Examples and tips for structuring an FAQ are included below.
+Examples and tips for structuring an FAQ are included in the next section.

 Additionally, you may consider different ways of raising awareness among shoppers that certain technologies are in use and how they can learn more.
 Think about where shoppers are most likely to expect to get information from your company based on existing communication patterns, such as: